 You then you have the option to continue on for an additional 2 miles each way (4 miles round trip) to Hanakapi’ai Falls, which is 300′ (100 meters) tall.

 If you have a full day to hike, I highly recommend this trail, which will end up being 8 miles total round trip if you include the additional two miles each way up to the waterfall.
 If you skip the waterfall, the hike from the start of the trail to Hanakapi’ai Beach is 4 miles round trip.
-I recommend going very early because parking is limited and will likely add on another mile to your distance just walking from the car park to the start of the trail.
+I recommend going very early because it gets crowded.
 Allot at least 6 – 8 hours for this hike, especially if you’d like time to relax at the falls or the beach.
 Pack plenty of food and water and wear closed-toed shoes with good traction.

 2) Sleeping Giant